strawlab/strand-braid/strand-braid-user/users-guide/src/fmf_format.md

 # FMF (Fly Movie Format) - simple, uncompressed movie storage format

+**New users are recommended to use MP4 files for video rather than FMF files.**
+Strand Camera supports saving to MP4 files, using several different potential encoders.

 The primary design goals of FMF files are:

  - Single pass, low CPU overhead writing of lossless movies for realtime streaming applications